Facebook People Search: 5 Tips for Getting Started

 Get Facebook Search Part II on Amazon.com.

 In the previous section, we used /photos-of/ to look for Photos.
 But what happens when the Profile is set to private?
 These Profiles can block others from tagging them with privacy settings.
 However, this doesn’t necessarily block the Comments they place on public Pages and Profiles.
 This is where Likes and Comments make a great launching point for searching private accounts.

 Likes and Comments queries look for interactions on someone else’s timeline.
 You won’t see these interactions by scrolling through the Profile’s timeline because they take place somewhere else.
 Keep in mind that what you see is also determined by the privacy settings for both Profiles.
 Those queries are listed here.

 Facebook Likes & Comments Options

 Facebook does not deliver these search results in a chronological order.
 The number of Likes, Comments and Shares influence that.
 Date filters are easy to add and they’re a great way to sift through years of conversations.

 Posts Liked by a Profile that were Dated This Year

 Date filters are also helpful if you periodically monitor accounts because you can limit the results to content since your last visit.
 Just remember that, with any complex search, the query is placed on the left next to Facebook.com/search/str and the filter or refinement is placed on the right.
-The URL is also closed with /intersect/.
-Otherwise, Facebook will not understand the question.
+The URL is also closed with /intersect/ when more than one query is in use.